 • skills for taking charge of the emotional and physical safety of themselves and others.

-Imagine what our world would be like if every adult in a leadership position with young people would consistently communicate this Kidpower message: Each of us has the right to be treated with safety and respect and the responsibility to act safely and respectfully towards others.
+Imagine what our world would be like if every adult in a leadership position with young people would consistently communicate this Kidpower message: Each of us has the right to be treated with safety and respect and the responsibility to act safely and respectfully towards ourselves and others.

 If everyone understood, followed, and upheld healthy boundaries, there would be no harassment, no sexual assault, and no rape.
 Children can start to learn the following Kidpower safety rules about touch as soon as they can talk, and these rules stay relevant throughout their lives: